maxlemieux/node-budget-tracker/README.md

 * [Technologies](#technologies)

 ## About
-School project: Budget tracker with offline functionality, built in Node.js/Express.js/MongoDB
+School project: Budget tracker with offline functionality, built as a Progressive Web App in Node.js/Express.js/MongoDB.

 ## Installation